 For example, if a recipe calls for processing your jars of food in a pressure canner for 20 minutes at 10 psig and you are at 3500 feet above sea level, you will still use the 20 minute processing time but you will increase the pressure to 13 psig.

 Tips for Canning at Higher Altitudes

 There are a couple of other things to keep in mind about canning at high altitudes.
 These are less about safety than your valuable time.

-Jellies will reach the gelling stage quicker at high altitudes, and a candy thermometer will not give you an accurate read on when they are ready.
-At sea level, a reading of 220 F/104.4 C is a semi-reliable way to test for the gel point.
-Above 1000 feet, that would give you more of a solid paste than a jelly.
+- Jellies will reach the gelling stage quicker at high altitudes, and a candy thermometer will not give you an accurate reading on when they are ready.
+At sea level, a reading of 220 degrees F (104.4 degrees C) is a fairly reliable temperature for testing the gel point.
+But above 1000 feet, 220 degrees results in something more like a paste than a jelly.